Kathleen Cleaver: Black Panther Party

 The first major attack against the Black Panther Party was in the 1960s by Los Angeles's first SWAT team.
-By 1971, almost 30 of the members of the Black Panther Party had been killed.
+By 1971, almost 30 party members had been killed.
 Cleaver had a difficult time healing from the murder of so many of her colleagues and was emotionally scarred.
-In 1968 (the same year her husband ran for president on the Peace and Freedom ticket), she ran for California's 18th state assembly district, also as a candidate of the Peace and Freedom party.
+In 1968 (the same year her husband ran for president on the Peace and Freedm ticket), she ran for California's 18th state assembly district, also as a candidate of the Peace and Freedom Party.
 Cleaver received 2,778 votes for 4.7% of the total vote, finishing third in a four-candidate race.

 As a result of their involvement with the Black Panther Party, the Cleavers were often the target of police investigations.
-The Cleavers' apartment was raided in 1968 before a Panther rally by the San Francisco Tactical Squad on the suspicion of hiding guns and ammunition.
+The Cleavers' apartment was raided in 1968 before a Panther rally by the San Francisco Tactical Squad on suspicion of hiding guns and ammunition.
 Later that year, Eldridge Cleaver was said to have staged an ambush of Oakland police officers during which two police officers were injured.
 Cleaver was wounded and fellow Black Panther member Bobby Hutton was killed in a shootout following the initial exchange of gunfire.
 Charged with attempted murder, he jumped bail to flee to Cuba and later went to Algeria.

-When Eldridge Cleaver returned to the United States, he stated the shootout was a deliberate ambush against police.
-The author who broke the news of Cleaver's claim doubted its veracity because it was in the context of an uncharacteristic speech in which Cleaver stated "we need police as heroes," and said that he denounced civilian review boards of police shootings because "it is a rubber stamp for murder."
-The author speculated that it could have been a payoff for the Alameda County justice system, whose judge just days earlier had granted Eldridge Cleaver probation instead of prison time.
-Cleaver was sentenced to community service after getting charged with three counts of assault against three Oakland police officers.
-The PBS documentary A Huey Newton Story reported that "Bobby Hutton was shot more than twelve times after he had already surrendered and stripped down to his underwear to prove he was not armed."

 During Cleaver's time with the Black Panther Party, she helped feed people, provided medical care to families, and took families to visit loved ones in prison.
 She also “helped put together healing retreats for women who had been in the Black Panther Party, women who had been living underground, who had been tortured, who had been exiled.”